purplebugs/elastic-data-tool/README.md

 2. Run Steps 1-3 above
 3. Use the contents of generated file as the POST body of an `POST /_bulk` to copy into Kibana DevTools

-- In progress: doing this in an automated way using the Elasticsearch client and aliases
+- In progress: automate with Elasticsearch client and aliases

 ## 3. Use the app helpers 🐕‍🦺